-Poverty and inequality is widespread.
-While the number of people in poverty is falling, inequality is increasing.
+Poverty and inequality are both widespread.
+While the number of people living in poverty is falling, inequality is increasing.
 Both contribute to, and are increased by, large family size.
-Addressing both poverty and the other contributors to large family size, particularly the lack of women’s rights and sexual and reproductive health and rights, is necessary in order to turn a vicious circle into a virtuous one.
+Addressing poverty and other contributors to large family size, particularly the lack of women’s rights as well as sexual and reproductive health and rights, is necessary in order to turn a vicious circle into a virtuous one.

-A billion people live in extreme poverty in our world today.
-It is these people who are most at risk from the threats of environmental damage, climate change and the consequent loss of resources.
+More than a tenth of the world’s population live in extreme poverty today.
+These are the same people who are most at risk from the threats of environmental damage, climate change and the consequent loss of resources.

-Most of these people live in developing countries.
-Some countries find themselves in a “self reinforcing poverty trap”; poor people in these countries have large families to counter high levels of child mortality and to sustain them in their old age.
-At societal level however, the resultant overall numbers of population together with limited resources condemn their people to ongoing poverty.
+Extreme poverty can often be found in developing parts of the world.
+Some developing countries may also experience a poverty trap, where poor people have large families to counter high levels of child mortality and to sustain them in their old age.
+At societal level, however, the resultant overall numbers of population together with limited resources can condemn their people to ongoing poverty.

 Concerted action is called for on the part of the developed world.
 Humanitarian assistance and development aid to provide education, encourage female empowerment and ensure access to family planning resources are necessary to help developing countries break out of their poverty trap.